Elegant, classy design

 But does Samsung nail the execution?
 Find out in our full review of the Samsung Galaxy Watch.

-Update – February 25: Samsung has just announced the Galaxy Watch Active, a slimmer version of the Galaxy Watch that will go on sale March 8 for $199.99.
+Update – March 2019 – Samsung announced the Galaxy Watch Active on February 25, a slimmer version of the Galaxy Watch, that went on sale March 8 for $199.99.

 Samsung has come a long way with its smartwatch design since the original Galaxy Gear.
 The Galaxy Watch elegantly disguises itself as a normal watch.
 It comes in 46mm and 42mm watch face variants.
 The one I’ve been testing and using for the past week is the 46mm version in silver, with Bluetooth connectivity.
 The smaller 42mm version is available in black and rose gold.